gunavardhan08/automate_amazon/README.md

 # Amazon Automation

-This project automates payment journey in any live Amazon web application
+This project automates product to payment journey in any live Amazon web application.

 ## 🔧 Tech Stack